 The Durbin Amendment is part of the Dodd-Frank Act that limits transaction fees imposed upon merchants by debit card issuers.
 Interchange fees or "debit card swipe fees" are paid to banks by acquirers for the privilege of accepting payment cards.
-The Durbin

-Amendment applies to banks with over \$10 billion in assets, and presently does not apply to the Company.
+The Company exceeded \$10 billion in total assets at December 31, 2022.
+Pursuant to the Durbin Amendment of the Dodd-Frank Act this will trigger a reduction of annual pretax income from debit card interchange fees beginning July 1, 2023.
 Additional information regarding the Durbin Amendment is presented in Item 1A.
 Risk Factors.